-The network between PIs and local research centers has been expanded.
+The network between principal investigators and local research centers has been expanded.
 The local network now comprises the following institutions:

-Fraunhofer MEVIS work group on medical image registration
+Fraunhofer MEVIS Work Group on Medical Image Registration

-Based on the success of methods developed at the institute of mathematics at Lübeck university, a new Fraunhofer work group on medical image registration was founded in 2010.
-It is located on campus, and two professorships have been placed at the new centre (J. Modersitzky, B. Fischer).
+Based on the success of methods developed at the Institute of Mathematics at the Universität zu Lübeck, a new Fraunhofer work group on medical image registration was founded in 2010.
+It is located on campus, and two professorships do their research at the new center (J. Modersitzky, B. Fischer).
 Several doctoral students of the graduate school are part of the team.

 TANDEM (Center for Technology and Engineering in Medicine)

-A new competence centre for medical engineering was founded in 2009.
+A new competence center for medical engineering was founded in 2009.
 It comprises a separate company MEDISERT (Medical Services and Technologies) responsible for industry transfer.
 Several international PhD students of the graduate school are funded with funds from TAMDEM.

 Fraunhofer Institute IBMT

-The team at the Lübeck university and Fraunhofer Institute for Biomedical Engineering (IBMT) (PI C. Kruse, Lübeck) is working on pluripotent adult stem cells from human glandular tissue and from the glandular tissue of rats.
+The team at the Universität zu Lübeck and Fraunhofer Institute for Biomedical Engineering (IBMT) (PI C. Kruse, Lübeck) is working on pluripotent adult stem cells from human glandular tissue and from the glandular tissue of rats.
 The Kruse-process is the first to produce robust stem cell lines.
 The results are highly significant for stem cell research, as it is now possible to derive stem cells from any vertebrate as well as from the human body, regardless of sex and age.
-IBMT has brought in new stipends for graduate school students and maintains a large network of international collaborations.
+The IBMT has brought in new stipends for graduate school students and maintains a large network of international collaborations.

 Start-up Consulting EXIST III

 Funded by the EXIST III (BMBF) programme, a center for start-up consulting has been set up in 2007.
-Partners are Lübeck university (PI T. Martinetz), Universitätsklinik Schleswig-Holstein, Arbeitsgemeinschaft Medizintechnik Lübeck, Cemet GmbH Lübeck (Centre of excellence in medical technology).
-Fields of research addressed by this centre are life sciences, biotechnology and medical technology.
+Partners are the Universität zu Lübeck (PI T. Martinetz), Universitätsklinikum Schleswig-Holstein, Arbeitsgemeinschaft Medizintechnik Lübeck, Cemet GmbH Lübeck (Center of excellence in medical technology).
+Fields of research addressed by this center are life sciences, biotechnology and medical technology.
 In this programme, PhD students can obtain consulting and funding for start-up companies in these research fields.

 The following local partners work in close collaboration with the graduate school, and principal investigators of the graduate school play an active role in the management of the respective institutions.

-Research Centre for Tissue Engineering (Kompetenzzentrum Tissue Engineering)
+Research Center for Tissue Engineering (Kompetenzzentrum Tissue Engineering)

-The research areas of this centre are collagen analysis, tissue engineering for the heart (PI H. Schunkert, Lübeck), as well as therapeutic angiogenesis.
+The research areas of this center are collagen analysis, tissue engineering for the heart (PI H. Schunkert, Lübeck), as well as therapeutic angiogenesis.

 NeuroImage Nord (NIN)

-NeuroImage Nord is a local research centre for imaging in the neurosciences carried by both the university clinic Hamburg-Eppendorf and the clinic of Lübeck university.
+NeuroImage Nord is a local research center for imaging in the neurosciences carried by both the university clinic Hamburg-Eppendorf and the clinic of Lübeck university.

 DESY Hamburg (Deutsches Elektronen Synchrotron)